enkidevs/curriculum/javascript/ecmascript-2015/symbol/why-use-symbols-2.md

 JavaScript contains many "well known symbols" that could not be accessed prior to ES6 such as `Symbol.iterator` and `Symbol.match`.

-Note that you won’t find any built-in symbols in the symbol registry either:
+Note that you won't find any built-in symbols in the symbol registry either:

 ```javascript
 Symbol.keyFor(Symbol.iterator);